 Private travel has long been a favourite amongst discerning travellers.
-In the post-COVID era, as our desire to visit places that offer space, safety and relative seclusion, exclusive accommodations and locations offer the perfect solution and allow for those who have a taste for the finer things in life to create their own ‘bubble’.
+In the post-COVID era, as our desire to visit places that offer space, safety and relative seclusion increases, exclusive accommodations and locations offer the perfect solution and allow for those who have a taste for the finer things in life to create their own ‘bubble’.
 Such locations offer a truly bespoke and stress-free experience that lets travellers discover the most fascinating and astounding landscapes and cultures with the same sense of warmth, comfort, privacy and well-being that one enjoys at home.

 Following are my current favourite private island resorts across Asia that offer the very best in terms of luxury, sustainability and local flavour:

 Set within a UNESCO Biosphere Reserve teeming with an astounding array of underwater wonders in the Maldives’ remote Baa Atoll, this gorgeous and intimate hideaway is located on a 5-acre private island boasting a luxurious, exclusive-use seven-bedroom resort.
 Additionally there is a private 62-foot luxury yacht that can be used for active adventures in the surrounding azure waters.

 The living spaces are really spacious, comfortable and luxuriously appointed in the typical Four Seasons style.
 The main beach house features a lounge, dining room, library, gym, guest kitchen and a pool deck.
 The accommodations consist of: